Kvieta1990/Kvieta1990.github.io/_posts/2022-11-26-notes_jupyterhub.md

 <b>Solution:</b> Follow the instruction in Ref.
 [12] for installation and refer to Ref.
 [13] for configuration of the service.
 </p>

-> Issue-15: Code formt
+> Issue-15: Code format

 <p style='text-align: justify; margin-left: 50px'>
 <b> Solution:</b> Jupyterlab code format needs `black` to be installed.
 Refer to Ref.
 [14] for more details.
 </p>

-> Issue-16: Execution of commands in cell within Jupyter server take forever
+> Issue-16: Execution of commands in cell within Jupyter server takes forever

 <p style='text-align: justify; margin-left: 50px'>
 <b>Solution:</b> Sometimes a kernel may be launched successfully, but when trying to execute some commands within jupyterlab, it might fail.
 In this case, we can take a look at the kernel specification file (the JSON file) and see whether it is a problem with the improper command being executed when launching the kernel.
 Here follows is an example with the `scilab` kernel.
 <br />
 1. First, we can list out all the available kernels and get an idea about where the corresponding kernel file is located,
 <br />
-$ `/opt/jupyterhub/bin/jupyter kernelspec list`
+`/opt/jupyterhub/bin/jupyter kernelspec list`
 <br />
 <b>N. B. </b> In the case of `scilab`, the kernel file is here,
 <br />